Opinion | Diversity matters, but actions and values just as much

 But examples of racial diversity’s shortcomings aren’t limited to Congress.

-Please identify the fair housing advances and civil rights protections that were achieved by former Housing and Urban Development secretary Ben Carson?
+Can you identify the fair housing advances and civil rights protections that were achieved by former Housing and Urban Development secretary Ben Carson?

 Carson, Trump’s first and only Black Cabinet member, left behind a demoralized staff of civil servants shaken by his evisceration of anti-discrimination housing policies and his short-circuiting of attempts to boost Black homeownership.